FOSH-following-demand/Micro_Manipulator/documentation/building/building.md

 <br>

 1. getting started:
- - a brief overview of the equipment people are about to build and what kind of knowledge they are expected to have (soldering, programming).
-Also, is this safe for amateurs/kids?
-Is it a one person build?
-How much time does it take on average to build it?
- - Could you add contact information (email, forum, twitter handle) for people to reach out in case something goes wrong?
+  A micromanipulator is an equipment that allows the user to manipulate things in a microscopic level.
+Here we show how to build an open source micromanipulator from scratch.
+In order to accomplis this, you will need to know basic electronics, how to program an Arduino, basic 3D printing skills.
+  This is safe for amateurs although we do not recommend it for kids since a needle will be involved in the process and kids might get hurt.
+One person can perfectly build this equipment by him/herself.
+  Average time to build: ---
+In case something goes wrong, please do not hesitate in contacting us at dulce.alarcon@upch.pe and jean.tincopa@upch.pe
 <br>

 2. List of materials needed: